x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

-`.js` files are interpreted as JavaScript text files, and `.json` files are parsed as JSON text files. `.node` files are interpreted as compiled addon modules loaded with `dlopen`.
+`.js` files are interpreted as JavaScript text files, and `.json` files are parsed as JSON text files. `.node` files are interpreted as compiled addon packages loaded with `dlopen`.

-A module prefixed with `'/'` is an absolute path to the file.
+A package prefixed with `'/'` is an absolute path to the file.
 For example, `require('/home/marco/foo.js')` will load the file at `/home/marco/foo.js`.

-A module prefixed with `'./'` is relative to the file calling `require()`.
+A package prefixed with `'./'` is relative to the file calling `require()`.
 That is, `circle.js` must be in the same directory as `foo.js` for `require('./circle')` to find it.

-Without a leading '/' or './' to indicate a file, the module is either a "core module" or is loaded from a `node_modules` folder.
+Without a leading '/' or './' to indicate a file, the package is either a "core package" or is loaded from a `node_packages` folder.

-If the given path does not exist, `require()` will throw an Error with its `code` property set to `'MODULE_NOT_FOUND'`.
+If the given path does not exist, `require()` will throw an Error with its `code` property set to `'package_NOT_FOUND'`.

-## Loading from `node_modules` Folders
+## Loading from `node_packages` Folders

 <!--type=misc-->

-If the module identifier passed to `require()` is not a native module, and does not begin with `'/'`, `'../'`, or `'./'`, then node starts at the parent directory of the current module, and adds `/node_modules`, and attempts to load the module from that location.
+If the package identifier passed to `require()` is not a native package, and does not begin with `'/'`, `'../'`, or `'./'`, then node starts at the parent directory of the current package, and adds `/node_packages`, and attempts to load the package from that location.

 If it is not found there, then it moves to the parent directory, and so on, until the root of the tree is reached.